btoll/benjamintoll.com/content/post/runc.md

     bin  boot  dev  etc  go  home  lib  lib64  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
     ```

+    > Note that `podman` can also be used in place of `skopeo`, although its syntax is different.

     Here's another example.
 This time, we'll pull a local image from the Docker daemon instead of remotely from Docker Hub.
-Importantly, `runc` doesn't need elevated privileges when performing this type of operation because we'll be creating a [rootless container], so avoids any permission errors.
+Importantly, `runc` doesn't need elevated privileges when performing this type of operation because we'll be creating a [rootless container], which avoids any permission errors.

     ```bash
     $ skopeo copy docker-daemon:jessfraz/tor-browser:latest oci:tor-browser:latest
     ```

-    Create `uid:gid` mappings using the `--rootless` flag:
+    For a rootless container, create `uid:gid` mappings using the `--rootless` flag:

     ```bash
     $ umoci unpack --rootless --image tor-browser:latest bundle